 You can only set up a direct debit by contacting the company you need to pay.
 You can use internet banking to check the direct debits on your account or cancel them.

-Sign into your account and select the secure messages option to send a message or check your bank's reply.
+Sign in to your account and select the secure messages option to send a message or check your bank's reply.

 You can use most internet banking features through your mobile phone if your bank has an official app.

-You can download the app and follow the instructions on screen to register for mobile banking.
+You can download the app and follow the instructions on the screen to register for mobile banking.
 You can then use features like:

 Checking your balance